LaSav/postmark-interface/README.md

 # A Local Interface to Manage Your Subscriptions and Send Emails with Postmark and Node.js

-This is a REST API built to be used locally on your machine to manage subscribers from your mailing list (MongoDB) and send Broadcast Emails using the Postmark API.
+This is a REST API built to be used locally on your machine to manage subscribers from your mailing list (MongoDB Collection) and send Broadcast Emails using the Postmark API.

 ## Features

-- Retrieve Subscribers List from MongoDB.
+- Retrieve Subscribers Collection from MongoDB.
 - Send Preview Email to one Address.
 Could be your own, or postmark's test address.
-- Send Broadcast Email to all Subscribers of MongoDB List.
+- Send Broadcast Email to all Subscribers of MongoDB Collection.
+- Switch between MongoDB Collections.

+## Status: In Progress

 ## Built with